Search This Blog

 Florence headed for a heavily populated area and there are many people without vehicles who were unable to evacuate.
 I remember Hugo that hit South Carolina with the devastating wind.

-I was driving down to Florida in ’89 and the sight of hundreds of Pine Trees completely flattened is etched onto my memory.
+I was driving down to Florida Sept 26 ’89 shortly after Hugo hit on the 22nd, and the sight of hundreds of Pine Trees that were completely flattened is etched onto my memory.
 This was an eye-opener for me, who had never seen the impact of a large hurricane.

 With images of fish flopping around on the interstate, I drove off.
 How long was an otherwise 11-hour drive to Raleigh going to take?
 At AAA, I was shown all the road closings and only one road was open from the south to get to Raleigh.